-There is a \$20 copayment required for an exam and a \$20 copayment for materials, due at the time of service.
+There is a \$0 copayment for an annual exam with a PLUS Provider and a \$20 copayment for all other innetwork providers, which is due at the time of service.

 Members are responsible for the difference between the allowable amount and the charges for more expensive frame styles or lens upgrades above lens allowance.
 This applies regardless of whether the frame or lens is dispensed by a participating or non-participating provider.